google/protobuf-gradle-plugin/README.md

   -> Delegate IDE build/run actions to gradle.
 ```

-If IntelliJ complains that the generated classes are not found, you
-can include the following block in you `build.gradle` to ask IntelliJ
+This plugin integrates with the ``idea`` plugin and automatically
-to include the generated Java directories as source folders using the IDEA plugin.
+registers the proto files and generated Java code as sources.

 ```gradle
 apply plugin: 'idea'